Answers to frequently asked questions

 What can you do when the bees swarm?

 You can add extra space by adding a super between the hive and the honey harvesting system.
+You can also open up the hive and control swarming as you would in a regular beehive.

 What are your frame sizes?